-Because it would be difficult to make a profit reselling low priced services like analog phone lines, the CLECs leased T1 local loops and delivered business phone and Internet service over one circuit.
+Because it would be difficult to make a profit reselling low priced services like analogue phone lines, the CLECs leased T1 local loops and delivered the business phone and Internet service over one circuit.
 The CLEC’s called this service an integrated T1.

 Because Phone Companies, like CenturyLink, were making profits on thousands of Internet T1’s and business lines, they weren’t interested in offering a service that would cannibalize those offerings.
 Integrated T1’s were the CLEC’s main offering and they became adept at provisioning and delivering the service.

 Equipment advances and VoIP technology have led to the availability of dynamic bandwidth on integrated T1’s.
 This technology allows a business to maximize the utility of the circuit because it frees up the circuit’s bandwidth when the phone lines aren’t in use.

 Integrated T1’s come in both FXS and PRI, so a circuit can deliver analogue lines for smaller businesses, or digital lines, with DID’s, for larger ones.
 Your phone vendor can help you with the circuit’s integration with your company’s phone system.